 4 whole wheat pitas

-2. In a small bowl, mix everything listed under "Lemon Garlic Tahini Sauce".
-If it's too thick add a bit of water until it's your desired consistency.
-Taste, and adjust seasonings.
-Set aside.
+6. In a small bowl, mix everything listed under "Lemon Garlic Tahini Sauce".
+If the sauce seems too thick to you, whisk in a bit more water until it's your desired consistency.
+Taste, and adjust seasonings (more salt? more lemon?).

-4. Once the tempeh and eggplant are done grilling, add heirloom tomatoes, mint, pomegranate seeds, tempeh and eggplant to a pita.
-Before serving, drizzle with lemon garlic tahini sauce, and sprinkle with sumac, if using.
+4. Add the grilled tempeh, grilled eggplant, heirloom tomatoes, mint, pomegranate seeds, tempeh and eggplant to a pita.
+Drizzle with lemon garlic tahini sauce, and sprinkle with sumac.
+Serve immediately.